pachyderm/pachyderm/doc/getting_started/local_installation.md

 ```
 We're good to go!

 `pachctl` uses port forwarding by default.
-This is slower than if you connect directly by the minikube instance, like so:
+This is slower than if you setup pachyderm to directly connect to the minikube instance, like so:

 ```
-# Find the IP address
-$ minikube ip
-192.168.99.100

-# Set the `PACHD_ADDRESS` environment variable
-$ export PACHD_ADDRESS=192.168.99.100:30650

-# Run a command
-$ pachctl version
+pachctl config update context `pachctl config get active-context` --pachd-address=`minikube ip`:30650
 ```

-**Note**: `ADDRESS` was renamed to `PACHD_ADDRESS` in 1.8.3.
-If you are using an older version of Pachyderm, use the `ADDRESS` environment variable instead.

 ## Next Steps

 Now that you have everything installed and working, check out our [Beginner Tutorial](./beginner_tutorial.html) to learn the basics of Pachyderm such as adding data and building pipelines for analysis.

 The Pachyderm Enterprise dashboard is deployed by default with Pachyderm.
 We offer a FREE trial token to experiment with this interface to Pachyderm.
-To check it out, first enable port forwarding via `pachctl port-forward`, then point your web browser to `localhost:30080`.
-Alternatively, if you set the `PACHD_ADDRESS` environment variable like in the previous section, you can circumvent port forwarding by just pointing your web browser to port 30080 on your minikube IP address.
+To check it out, simply point your browser to port 30080 on your minikube IP.
+Alternatively, if you cannot directly connect, enable port forwarding via `pachctl port-forward`, then point your browser to `localhost:30080`.